Introduction: Deploying a Sample Application with Cassandra in Kubernetes

 However, cloud-native apps have other considerations such as monitoring the health of the app, back-up and restore of app data and other maintenance and management tasks.

 Cloud-native application architectures divide the application into stateless and stateful components.
 The stateless components contain the business and UI logic.
-The stateful components are microservices; that is, services with an API such as REST or GraphQL.
+The stateful component is the database with microservices access; that is, services with an API such as REST or GraphQL.

 It is important to keep an eye on your cloud-native apps to make sure they have the right amount of compute and storage resources.
 Not enough resources and your app will not be responsive for your users.
 Too many resources and you end up paying more than you need to.
 Unless you have the right tools, trying to ascertain your app’s resource utilizations can be a lot of work.